nylayah/fminor/README.md

 - look around for visual effects that can be added
 - add blockers for if mode and difficulty not chosen
 - handle overflow of notes

+(9/25/2023) BOD
+- Implement audio detection to begin testing
+    - add button to navigate to new screen with audio detection -create audio detection page
+- Reorganize notes
+    - add octave labels
+        - break up notes and frequencies
+- create comparison for user audio input
+    - implement using function